mzabani/codd/README.md

 ## Schema equality checks

 *Codd*'s Database checksum process does not yet checksum every DB object or every DB object's attributes.
-For a more thorough (but a bit drafty) description of what is checksummed, see [SCHEMA-MAPPINGS.md](docs/SCHEMA-MAPPINGS.md).
+For a more thorough - but a bit drafty and _not necessarily up to date_ - description of what is checksummed, see [SCHEMA-MAPPINGS.md](docs/SCHEMA-MAPPINGS.md).
 What follows is an incomplete list of what currently is checksummed, but be aware that not all pertinent attributes are necessarily included:

 - Tables, columns, CHECK constraints, FKs, indexes and other constraints
 - Indexes